 Absolutely not!
 One of the amazing things about Women V Cancer is that people of all ages will come together to do something very special.
 The age range is likely to be from 18 to 75.

 How you fund your challenge is entirely up to you.
 Some women will decide to pay their own tour costs so they can tell their donors that the donation they are making is going directly to support the work of the charities.
 Others will fundraise the full amount.

 No, your main luggage will be transported each day by our support team.
-Each participant however will be organising their own flight to and from Milan, so you'll be responsible for your own luggage on the plane.
-We advise you to pack light and if you're bringing your own bike with you, please make sure to check your airline's requirements.
+Each participant however will be organising their own flight to and from Milan, so you'll be responsible for your own luggage on the plane and as you make your way to/from the airport.
+We advise you to pack light.
 You will need a bag to go on your bike or a waste bag for things like your camera, sun cream, tissues etc. Any extra items you may need during the day can be carried on the support vehicle, which you will have access to at the snack stops and lunch.

 We provide very good hybrid bikes with water bottle holders for you at no extra cost, which will be ready and waiting for you in Milan.
 Before we start the challenge, we have a bike fitting so that you'll be comfortable on it throughout the challenge.
 Many of our Women V Cancer heroes like to bring their own saddles and even their own peddles to make them feel more comfortable, which you are welcome to do.
 Please note, you do need to bring your own helmet.
 Helmets are mandatory and you won't be able to take part in the cycling challenge without one.
 Safety is always our priority.
 Some people also prefer to bring their own saddle so that they feel familiar on the bike.